Siberpone/ponyverse/README.md

 [elif preset="muh_fetish"]
 [/elif]
 ```
-5. Paste your preset string (see [Saving Your Presets](#saving-your-presets)) inbetween the [elif] blocks from step 4 and **replace square brackets with curly ones** (it's very important that you do, otherwise it will bug out; nothing I can do about that, yet another Unprompted gimmick):
+5. Paste your preset string (see [Saving Your Presets](#saving-your-presets)) between the [elif] blocks from step 4 and **replace square brackets with curly ones** (it's very important that you do, otherwise it will bug out; nothing I can do about that, yet another Unprompted gimmick):
 ```
 [elif preset="muh_fetish"]
 	{file "pv/main" character_g=any pose_c=60 expression_c=50 face_c=15 face_n=1 body_c=20 body_n=2 setting_g=any setting_c=20 attire_c=20 generic_c=85 generic_n=3 scenery_g=any scenery_c=15 scenery_n=1 medium_g=any medium_c=75 style_g=any style_c=45 np_mode=append}